 Electrotherapy is a form of medical treatment, which uses small electrical impulses to repair tissue, stimulate muscles and increase sensations and muscle strength.
 At The Sports Therapy Clinic, we use the latest technology in electrotherapy.
 Compex wireless optimizes your strength and endurance, helps you recover faster, while helping to avoid injury and treating pain.
 Equipped with unique MI (muscle intelligence) technology, Compex stimulators adapt to each of your muscles to provide the most effective electrostimulation possible, while offering greater comfort and better performance.

-Osteopathic Spinal Manipulation is a therapeutic procedure applied to the patients spine to restore normal movement.
+Spinal Adjustments (manipulation) is a therapeutic procedure applied to the patients spine to restore normal movement.
 This involves taking the joint past its normal end range of motion but not past its anatomical end range of motion.

 Spinal manipulation is used as a treatment for: